Apache HTTP Server Version 2.5

 modules outside of the Apache httpd source tree.
 The idea is

-simple: When installing Apache HTTP Server the configure
+simple: When installing Apache HTTP Server the configure's

 header files and puts the platform-dependent compiler and